scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 **Overview of Guide**

-In this guide, I will be using the AWS Database Migration Service to migrate an EC2-hosted Postgres (or on-prem) to RDS Postgres.
+In this guide, I will deply the AWS Database Migration Service to migrate an EC2-hosted Postgres source database (or on-prem) to RDS Postgres target database.

-This guide is a walk-thru of how to migrate an on-prem Postgres database to AWS RDS Postgres using the AWS Database Migration Service.
-I will simulate the on-prem Postgres by deploying it to an EC2 instance with a public IP address.
-Technically speaking, the connectivity to an EC2 hosted Postgres database is about the same as an on-prem host.

-This guide assumes a non-production Postgres workload and data running in a non-production AWS environment.
-If you are working in a production environment, please follow best practices for security and any required compliance standards for your project.
+This guide assumes a non-production Postgres workload data running in a non-production AWS environment.
+If you are working in a production environment, please follow best practices for cloud security as well any compliance requirements.
+To simplify the guide and keep it to a magable size, workloads are provisioned with public endpoints,  no encryption, and using basic authintication.